syncfast/clockwise/README.md

 effect.

 ## To do
+- [ ] Do a pass through to make sure that errors are bubbling up and being handled properly.
 - [ ] Explore authenticated web scraping approach.
 - [ ] Explore Zoom's captcha requirement.
 - [ ] Document plugin flow to support other video conferencing platforms (Google